Web strategy and resources links for July 31st

 “Clearly there is something very different happening now.
 The Web is becoming the dominant platform.”
 Here’s our list of top 10 Web-oriented tools, technologies, and ideas that promise to deliver the most value at the lowest cost

 I’m working on a web and social media strategy for an animal shelter in Washington state.
 It’s pro-bono mostly because I believe deeply in what they’re doing but partly because I have a lot to learn about this space.
 Jason Falls talks about the main things non-profits need to concentrate on to see success online.
-When I was reading his article, it all sounded like common sense but it defintiely drove the point home.
+When I was reading his article, it all sounded like common sense but it definitely drove the point home.
 I come back to this article weekly to reinforce what we’re trying to do.
 For the record, his advice rings true for businesses if you replace “give” with “buy.”

 The three keys to non-profit success, in my opinion, are: 1.
 Have a compelling story to tell.
 2. Make a specific ask or establish a specific goal to reach.
 3. Make it astonishingly easy to give.